Georgia Volunteers Infantry Regiment organized in the spring of 1861

 regiment's winter quarters were at Center Hill, Virginia.

-There was a great abundance of illness that winter.
+There was a great deal of illness that winter.
 Some

 of the men were lost due to death and discharge.